nasa-raspberry-si/evaluation/docs/evaluation-protocol.md

 If any stage of a test yields an error condition, the test outcome is `ERROR`.
 All test results for other stages will be ignored.

+For more specific examples, please refer to the [demo test cases](./demo-test-cases.md) that involve test specifications for each test stage.

 # References